People care about the costs and benefits of doing an action, particularly if it involves time, money, or effort.

 Principles & Strategies

-• Make the desired behavior more convenient and accessible to do (e.g., remove barriers, provide substitutes)
+Make the target behavior more convenient and accessible to do (e.g., remove barriers, provide substitutes)

 Give rewards or penalties